 Being a bike friendly business opens up many possibilities for your business.
-Whether it is attracting more customers, building your tourism clientele, or making your business more sustainable we can help you.

 Actions Business Can Take:

 Bike users make good customers – attract them with quality bike parking and by supporting proposed cycling infrastructure like cycle lanes.

 Foot traffic is good for business – make your business readily accessible to pedestrians and bike users (and not walled off by car-parking).